truenas/documentation/content/SCALE/SCALEUIReference/Storage/_index.md

   These are ZFS storage pools previously created and stored on disks connected to the TrueNAS system.
   TrueNAS detects these as present on the system but not yet connected in TrueNAS.

-  **Import** starts the process to connect the pool in TrueNAS and bring it into SCALE.
+  **Import** starts the process of connecting the pool in TrueNAS and bringing it into SCALE.
   {{< /expand >}}

 * **Disks** opens the **[Disks]({{< relref "DisksScreen.md" >}})** screen.